veltman/learninglunches/commandline/README.md

 	-rw-rw-r-- 1 noah noah 75640 Oct 22 17:13 photo2.jpg
 	drwxrwxr-x 2 noah noah 4096  Oct 22 17:13 thumbnails

-When typing in a folder or file name, you can hit the 'Tab' key to autocomplete if it's possible.
+When typing in a directory or file name, you can hit the 'Tab' key to autocomplete if it's possible.
 For example, in the /photos folder, if you type in:

 	/photos$ cd thu